Nagda

-Presently, Nagda is a major industrial town with a manufacturing unit of Viscose Fibre, a Thermal Power Plant, and a Chemical Plant.
+Presently, Nagda is a major industrial city with a manufacturing unit of Viscose Fibre, a Thermal Power Plant, and a Chemical Plant.
 Nagda is a major ISO granted Railway Junction on the Delhi–Mumbai railway line.
 The town is exactly 694 km from both Delhi and Mumbai.

 Before Nagda was an industrial town, its location near the Chambal with ample land available, along with its location between two of India's biggest markets (Delhi and Mumbai) attracted Ghanshyam Das Birla to set up a major facility.
 Today Grasim's industrial unit at Nagda is the largest manufacturer of Viscose staple fibre in Asia and coloured fibre in the world.

 Etymology

-The name of the town was actually nag-dah which means cremation/burning (dah) of snakes (nag).
-The ancient city was developed by King Janamejaya.
+The name of the town was actually nag-dah which means cremation/burning (dah) of snakes (nag).Which was done by raja Janamejaya after his father Parikshit was bitten to death by the snake Takshak The ancient city was developed by King Janamejaya.
 Janamejaya was a Hindu Kuru Dynasty.
 Nagda was mentioned in the literature of Kalidasa.

 Demographics

 As per provisional reports of 2011 India census, population of Nagda in 2011 is 100,039; of which male and female are 51,373 and 48,666 respectively.

 The number of literates in Nagda are 71,472, out of which 40,073 are male and 31,399 are female.
 Nagda has an average literacy rate of 80.71%, above than the national average of 74.04%: male literacy is 88.43%, and female literacy is 72.62%.
 In Nagda, 11.48% of the population is under 5 to 6 years of age.

 According to the 2011 census data, Hinduism is the majority religion in Nagda city with 81.68% followers.
 Islam is the second most popular religion in the city of Nagda with approximately 14.58% following it.
 In Nagda city, Christianity is followed by 0.81%, Jainism by 2.09%, Sikhism by 0.53%, and Buddhism by 0.53%.
 Around 0.00% stated 'Other Religion' and approximately 0.29% stated 'No Particular Religion'.